clemsonciti/Workshop-R-ML/_episodes/04-Caret-Evaluation Metrics.md

 ## 4.2 Regression model

 Now, let's do rergession -- that is, let's try to predict a numerical (continuous) outcome.
 We will use the `mtcars` dataset to predict miles-per-gallon from the car's weight, number of cylinders, and other variables.
 This time, we will do a leave-one-out: for each car, we will exclude it from the training set; use all remaining cars to train the model; and apply the model to predict the MPG of the excluded car.
-We will use Generalized Linear Regression (GLM) as the method of our prediction.
+We will use Linear Model (LM) as the method of our prediction.

 ```r
 predictions <- rep (0, dim(mtcars)[1])